codewiz/mandelwow/README.md

 ## Requirements

 The native binary requires OpenGL 3.1.
 Should perform well on reasonably modern hardware.
+Tested on:

+ * Linux with NVidia GTX 970 (Mesa 17.1 Nouveau driver)
-Tested on Linux with Intel HD Graphics 4000 (Ivy Bridge) and NVidia GTX 970.
+ * Linux with Intel HD Graphics 4000 (Ivy Bridge)
+ * Windows 10 with NVidia GTX 970

-The asmjs and WebAssembly versions were tested on Chromium 57 and Firefox 53.
+ * The asmjs and WebAssembly build works on Chromium 57 and Firefox 53

 ## Building from source